fivehourshower/Zephyr/README.md

 Zephyr
 ================

+#Mission
+###Real-time mapping of harmful emissions transfered through the air

 # About this project

 Zephyr is a open-source project developed for the ESRI's ECCE App Challenge 2015 app challenge, developed by 3 University of Waterloo students.
 This project was inspired by [Cambecc's air](https://github.com/cambecc/air) project.